xdmushui/partner-center-sdk/develop/get-a-customer-s-service-costs-summary.md

 **URI parameter**

-Use the following path parameter to identify the customer.
+Use the following path parameters to identify the customer and the billing period.

 | Name           | Type   | Required | Description                                                                                                                      |
 |----------------|--------|----------|----------------------------------------------------------------------------------------------------------------------------------|